-3.1 The insulation boards are delivered in sealed packs, with the product identification and manufacturer's batch numbers.

-3.2 The other components are delivered in the quantities and packaging listed in Table 1.
-Each package carries the product identification and manufacturer's batch number.
+- 3.1 The insulation boards are delivered to site shrink-wrapped in polythene packs bearing the manufacturer's and product identification marks and batch numbers. - 3.2 The other components are delivered to site in the packaging and quantities listed in Table 1.
+Each package carries the manufacturer's and product identification marks and batch numbers.